emils2992/Apexleague/replit.md

 - June 20, 2025.
 Updated all role management commands (.rolal, .rolver, .uk) to use correct custom emoji IDs for consistent display
 - June 20, 2025.
 Replaced role emoji with roleyetkili emoji (<:roleyetkili:1385586860134240307>) for better visual consistency
 - June 20, 2025.
 Added comprehensive debug logging to registration and history commands to monitor data flow
+- June 20, 2025.
+Updated welcome message format to use quote-style top message with black embed containing animated emojis and role information

 ## User Preferences